tugrulguner/udacity_deployment_project/README.md

 During the continous integration, GitHub checks flake8, pytest, and general CI, which is then deployed to Heroku when any push to GitHub is made passes all of these.

-You can find the app: ![Salary Predictor App][https://salary-predictor-tg.herokuapp.com/]
+You can find the app: ![https://salary-predictor-tg.herokuapp.com/][Salary Predictor App]